 Main elements of the new regime for financial advice

 The Financial Services Legislation Amendment Bill creates the new regime for financial advice.
-A detailed explanation of the new regime, including a clause by clause analysis of the Bill, is outlined in the explanatory note on pages 1-19 of the Bill.
 The main elements of the new regime are summarised below.

 Who can give financial advice